 Our intention is to provide appropriate training resources and we envisage that our trainers will deliver training according to Australian Qualification Framework.

 Under the Federal Government’s Transition to Work (TtW) initiative, a wage subsidy is a payment that may be made to employers who employ eligible participants.

 - The payment is made over 6 months.

-- The payment is dependent on the employer partnering with a recognised employment services provider such as Stirling Skills Training.
+- The payment is dependent on the employer partnering with a recognised employment services provider.

 How does a wage subsidy benefit my business?

 You can use a TtW wage subsidy in a number of ways, all of which benefit your business.